 As a linguistics major, you will find lots of opportunities to engage with fellow students, professors, local communities and workplaces, and even the world!

 Yinzling is the undergraduate linguistics club here at Pitt.
 We are a completely student-run organization that holds regular monthly meetings on campus.
 Meetings consist of graduate speakers, undergraduate speakers, foreign film nights, and more.
 Two or three times a term we also have free coffee breaks with the department, where students can get to know faculty and grad students while enjoying free coffee.
 The name "Yinzling" means "your language."
 It comes from "yinz (yunz)," which is Pittsburghese for "you all" and "ling," which is short for "language."
 For more information or to join our mailing list, e-mail us.
-We also are on Facebook.
+Visit us on our web site, and we also are on Facebook.

 Pitt Python Linguistics Group (PyLing)